stephenamills/dotfiles/README.md

 # My dotfiles

-This collection contains my shell configuration files and installed Homebrew and npm packages.
+This collection contains my personal shell configuration files and installed Homebrew and npm packages.

 # Usage

 Homebrew is required to install packages that the shell configuration files depend on.

-Clone this repository and copy the `.zprofile` and `.zshrc` config files to your home directory.
+Clone this repository and copy `.zprofile` and `.zshrc` to your home directory.

-Install the Homebrew packages from the `Brewfile`:
+Then install the Homebrew packages from the `Brewfile`:

 ```
 brew bundle install --no-lock